davpoolechem/JuliaChem.jl/docs/src/index.md

 REPL or via shell.
 Example script files can be found in the example_scripts directory.

-Finally, the MPI requirement must be account for.
+Finally, the MPI requirement must be accounted for.
 While Julia can be run interactively over MPI, doing so comes with a few quirks.
 To run the Julia REPL over MPI, type the following command into the shell: